A hard reset should be done if the ShotKam will no turn ON/OFF, or there is no red LED when charging.

 - Locate your Order Number on the confirmation email.

 - Package the ShotKam, along with a copy of the original confirmation email.

 - Write the order number on the outside of the box and mail it to our shipping location.
 NOTE: Please do not hand deliver your product to our shipping facility, even if you are a local.
 Thank you!

 2820 NW 45th Street

 Boca Raton, FL 33434

 30-Day Money Back Guarantee:

 If within 30 days of receiving your Shotkam you are not fully satisfied, return it to us for a full refund.
+International customers will be charged a 10% re-stocking fee ($70 USD).
 Cameras damaged due to reasons not covered under the warranty, cannot be accepted back for refund.